 • Correlation networks: The correlation between two random variables characterizes the similarity between them (at least in a linear sense).
 Therefore, it can be used as a way to measure how similar two nodes are and, hence, as a way to characterize a graph (Kolaczyk, 2009; Lauritzen, 1996).
 Nevertheless, a big drawback of using correlations is that two nodes may have a high correlation through a dependency on other nodes.
 For example, in the context of financial data, it is well known that all the stocks are significantly driven by a few factors.
 As a consequence, they all exhibit a high correlation that does not really characterize the similarity between stocks once the factors are accounted for.

-Interestingly, all the information of partial correlation and dependency conditioned on the rest of the graph is contained in the so-called precision matrix defined as \(\bm{\Theta} = \bSigma^{-1}\), i.e., the inverse covariance matrix.
+Interestingly, all the information of partial correlation and dependency conditioned on the rest of the graph is contained in the so-called precision matrix defined as \(\bm{\Theta} = \bSigma^{-1}\), that is, the inverse covariance matrix.
 To be precise, the correlation between nodes \(i\) and \(j\), conditioned on the rest of the nodes of the network, is equal to \(-\Theta_{ij}/\sqrt{\Theta_{ii}\Theta_{jj}}\) (Kolaczyk, 2009; Lauritzen, 1996).
-As a consequence, two nodes \(i\) and \(j\) are conditional independent if and only if \(\Theta_{ij}=0\).
+As a consequence, two nodes \(i\) and \(j\) are conditionally independent if and only if \(\Theta_{ij}=0\).

-• Graphical LASSO (GLASSO): It tries to estimate a sparse precision matrix (O. Banerjee et al., 2008; Friedman et al., 2008).
+• Graphical LASSO (GLASSO): This method tries to estimate a sparse precision matrix (O. Banerjee et al., 2008; Friedman et al., 2008).
 Assuming a multivariate Gaussian distribution function for the data, the regularized maximum likelihood estimation of the precision matrix \(\bm{\Theta} = \bSigma^{-1}\) can be formulated (refer to Section 3.4 in Chapter 3) as \[\begin{equation} \begin{array}{ll} \underset{\bm{\Theta}\succ\bm{0}}{\textm{maximize}} & \textm{log det}(\bm{\Theta}) - \textm{Tr}(\bm{\Theta}\bm{S}) - \rho\|\bm{\Theta}\|_{1,\textm{off}}, \end{array} \tag{5.5} \end{equation}\] where \(\|\cdot\|_{1,\textm{off}}\) denotes the elementwise \(\ell_1\)-norm of the off-diagonal elements and the hyper-parameter \(\rho\) controls the level of sparsity of the precision matrix.
 The regularization term \(\|\bm{\Theta}\|_{1,\textm{off}}\) enforces learning a sparse precision matrix.

-• Laplacian-structured GLASSO: The precision matrix plays a role in graphs similar to the Laplacian matrix in the context of Gaussian Markow random fields (GMRFs) (Rue and Held, 2005).
+• Laplacian-structured GLASSO: The precision matrix plays a role in graphs similar to the Laplacian matrix in the context of Gaussian Markov random fields (GMRFs) (Rue and Held, 2005).
 Under that setting, the GLASSO formulation in (5.5) can be reformulated to include the Laplacian constraints (Egilmez et al., 2017; Lake and Tenenbaum, 2010; L. Zhao et al., 2019) as22 \[\begin{equation} \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{1,\textm{off}}\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j, \end{array} \tag{5.6} \end{equation}\] where \(\textm{gdet}\) denotes the generalized determinant defined as the product of nonzero eigenvalues (this is necessary because, differently from \(\bm{\Theta}\succ\bm{0}\) in (5.5), the Laplacian \(\bm{L}\) is singular due to the constraint \(\bm{L}\bm{1}=\bm{0}\)).

 • Sparse GMRF graphs: The Laplacian-structured GLASSO in (5.6) is an improvement over the vanilla GLASSO in (5.5).
 However, rather surprisingly, the \(\ell_1\)-norm regularization term \(\|\bm{L}\|_{1,\textm{off}}\) produces dense graphs instead of sparse ones (Ying et al., 2020).
-Thus, a more appropriate formulation for sparse GMRF graphs is [Kumar et al. (2020); Ying et al. (2020)]23 \[\begin{equation} \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}}\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j. \end{array} \tag{5.7} \end{equation}\]
+Thus, a more appropriate formulation for sparse GMRF graphs is (Kumar et al., 2020; Ying et al., 2020) 23 \[\begin{equation} \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}}\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j. \end{array} \tag{5.7} \end{equation}\]

 The sparsity regularization term \(\|\bm{L}\|_{0,\textm{off}}\) is a difficult function to deal with, being nonconvex, nondifferentiable, and noncontinuous.
-In practice, it can be approximated with a smooth concave function \(\sum_{ij}\phi(L_{ij}),\) with \(\phi\) concave, such as \(\phi(x) = \textm{log}(\epsilon + |x|),\) where the parameter \(\epsilon\) is a small positive number, and then this concave function can be successively approximated by a convex weighted \(\ell_1\)-norm (via the majorization-minimization method (Y. Sun et al., 2017), see Section B.7 in Appendix B for details), leading to the so-called reweighted \(\ell_1\)-norm regularization method (Candès et al., 2008), which has been successfully employed for sparse graph learning in (Cardoso et al., 2022b; Kumar et al., 2020; Ying et al., 2020).
+In practice, it can be approximated with a smooth concave function \(\sum_{ij}\phi(L_{ij}),\) with \(\phi\) concave, such as \(\phi(x) = \textm{log}(\epsilon + |x|),\) where the parameter \(\epsilon\) is a small positive number, and then this concave function can be successively approximated by a convex weighted \(\ell_1\)-norm (via the majorization–minimization method (Y. Sun et al., 2017), see Section B.7 in Appendix B for details), leading to the so-called reweighted \(\ell_1\)-norm regularization method (Candès et al., 2008), which has been successfully employed for sparse graph learning (Cardoso et al., 2022b; Kumar et al., 2020; Ying et al., 2020).

-5.2.4 Numerical experiments
+5.2.4 Numerical Experiments

-For the empirical analysis, we use three years worth of stock price data (2016-2019) from the following three sectors of the S&P 500 index: Industrials, Consumer Staples, and Energy.
+For the empirical analysis, we use three years’ worth of stock price data (2016–2019) from the following three sectors of the S&P 500 index: Industrials, Consumer Staples, and Energy.
 The data matrix \(\bm{X}\in\R^{T\times N}\) is created with the log-returns of the \(N\) assets.

 Since different assets can show widely different volatilities, it is convenient to normalize them so that each has volatility one (normalizing the data is equivalent to using the correlation matrix in lieu of the covariance matrix).
-In fact, in machine learning it is almost always the case that data is normalized prior to the application of any method; this is to avoid problems rising from different dynamic ranges in the data or even different units of measurement.
+In fact, in machine learning it is almost always the case that data is normalized prior to the application of any method; this is to avoid problems arising from different dynamic ranges in the data or even different units of measurement.

 It is worth pointing out that, as previously mentioned in Section 5.2.3, financial assets typically present a high correlation due to the market factor or other few factors (see Chapter 3).
 One may be tempted to remove the effect of these factors and then learn the graph based on the residual idiosynchratic component.
 However, the precision matrix (and the Laplacian matrix) have an interpretation of partial correlation, which means that the effect of common factors affecting other nodes is already removed.